ktafakkori/feloopy/documentation/Syntax.md

                 * Answer= An optional integer.
 Defaults to 0.
                 * Optional
             * _email_
                 * What is your email address?
-This would be used by cloud powered optimization server 'NEOS' to send you the results after a specific amount of time.
+This would be used by the cloud-powered optimization server 'NEOS' to send you the results after a specific amount of time.
 The interface should be set to `'pyomo'` and the solver name should end with `_online`.
                 * Answer= An string defining your email address.
 Example: `you@example.com`
-                * Optinal.
+                * Optional.
             * _time_limit_
-                * What is the maximum alloable time for the solution process?
+                * What is the maximum allowable time for the solution process?
                 * Answer= An integer determining a value in seconds.
                 * Optional.
-Currently only suppoerted by `cplex` as interface and `cplex` as solver.
+Currently only supported by `cplex` as the interface and `cplex` as the solver.
             * _cpu_threads_
                 * How many CPU threads can be used in the solution process?
                 * Answer= An integer defining the number of CPU threads.
                 * Optional.
-Currently only suppoerted by `cplex` as interface and `cplex` as solver.
+Currently only supported by `cplex` as the interface and `cplex` as the solver.
             * _absolute_gap_
                 * What is the absolute gap for optimization?
-                * Answer= A value as absolute gap.
+                * Answer= A value as an absolute gap.
                 * Optional.
-Currently only suppoerted by `cplex` as interface and `cplex` as solver.
+Currently only supported by `cplex` as the interface and `cplex` as the solver.
             * _absolute_gap_
                 * What is the relative gap for optimization?
-                * Answer= A ratio as relative gap.
+                * Answer= A ratio as a relative gap.
                 * Optional.
-Currently only suppoerted by `cplex` as interface and `cplex` as solver.
+Currently only supported by `cplex` as the interface and `cplex` as the solver.
             * _log_
                 * Do you need to see the solver log?
                 * Answer= `True` or `False`.